 5. Condemns the use of starvation of civilians as a method of warfare in the Gaza Strip, the unlawful denial of humanitarian access, the wilful impeding of relief supplies and the deprivation of objects indispensable to the survival of civilians, including food, water, electricity, fuel and telecommunications, by Israel, the occupying Power;

-6. Expresses grave concern at statements by Israeli officials amounting to incitement to genocide, and demands that Israel uphold its legal responsibility to prevent genocide and fully abide by the provisional measures issued by the International Court of Justice on 26 January 2024;
+6. Expresses grave concern at statements by Israeli officials and recalling the order of the provisional measures issued by the International Court of Justice on 26 January 2024 that the State of Israel shall take all measures within its power to prevent and punish the direct and public incitement to commit Genocide in relation to members of the Palestinian Group in the Gaza Strip;

 7. Deplores the ongoing policy of Israel of imposing punitive measures on the Palestinian people, leadership and civil society, and calls upon Israel to end its practice of “withholding” Palestinian tax revenues;